Wab Kinew: Broadcasting and media

 Kinew began working in broadcasting after the Winnipeg Free Press published a letter to the editor which he had written about Team Canada hockey, and a local CBC Radio producer contacted him to express interest in creating and airing a documentary feature on the matter.

 In 2010, Kinew was a finalist for the Future Leaders of Manitoba award and lost to Canadian filmmaker and director Adam Smoluk.
 Other notable finalists of the award include Olympic champion Jennifer Jones, radio personality David 'Ace' Burpee, friend of Bell Let's Talk Karuna (Andi) Sharma, artist Kal Barteski, and Canadian restaurateur and philanthropist Sachit Mehra.

-Kinew has been a reporter and host for the CBC's radio and television operations, including the weekly arts magazine show The 204 in Winnipeg and the national documentary series 8th Fire in 2012.
-He is also a host of the documentary program Fault Lines on Al Jazeera America.
+Kinew was a reporter and host for the CBC's radio and television operations, including the weekly arts magazine show The 204 in Winnipeg and the national documentary series 8th Fire in 2012.
+He was also a host of the documentary program Fault Lines on Al Jazeera America.
+For his work on 8th Fire, Kinew was nominated for a Canadian Screen Award.

-In 2014, he appeared as a panelist on CBC Radio's Canada Reads, defending Joseph Boyden's novel The Orenda.
-The novel won the competition.
+In 2014, he appeared as a panelist on CBC Radio's Canada Reads, defending Joseph Boyden's novel The Orenda; the novel won the competition.
 Kinew was a guest host of Q for two weeks in December 2014, and moderated the 2015 edition of Canada Reads.

 Music

-After being a member of the hip-hop groups Slangblossom and the Dead Indians in the mid 2000s, Kinew released his debut individual CD as a rapper, Live by the Drum, in 2009.
+After being a member of the hip-hop groups Slangblossom and the Dead Indians in the mid-2000s, Kinew released his debut individual CD as a rapper, Live by the Drum, in 2009.
 The CD won an Aboriginal Peoples Choice Music Award for Best Rap/Hip-Hop CD.
 His second CD, Mide-Sun, followed in 2010.